Shortcuts

 class torchmetrics.image.lpip.LearnedPerceptualImagePatchSimilarity(net_type='alex', reduction='mean', normalize=False, **kwargs)[source]

-The Learned Perceptual Image Patch Similarity (LPIPS_) calculates the perceptual similarity between two images.
+The Learned Perceptual Image Patch Similarity (LPIPS_) calculates perceptual similarity between two images.

 LPIPS essentially computes the similarity between the activations of two image patches for some pre-defined network.
 This measure has been shown to match human perception well.
 A low LPIPS score means that image patches are perceptual similar.